-Look great on any device with periscopeUP
+periscopeUP makes you look great on any device

 I’ve been known to join (ok, maybe instigate) a millennial-bashing session or two.
 I admit I find many millennials excruciatingly frustrating.
 As someone who’s spent most of her career in marketing & communications, I’m concerned that this generation simply cannot engage in non-device oriented conversation.